Waiting for Karma

 I have a friend who is blessed with multiple personalities.

-I only had a single semi lame one.
+I only had one.

 Life's just not fair.